-Research interest in non-game populations Itestate in non-game populations limited focus on proactive measures/what is most effective more focus on protective incastics/ what is most effective more focus on prevention rather than reaction to problem/disease outbreak • 3 C's - Collaborative databases to capture current knowledge Communication, Coordinative databases to capture current knowledge Coordination each time a new disease emerges in a new Collaboration, species there is a tendency to reinvent the wheel Cooperation Communication between agencies cooperation non-regulatory disease reporting accountability Management listening to science and vice versa Professional Standardized lab Diagnostic Consistency w/testing methods Infrastructure Updates to testing methods-keeping up with new minustructure technology • Fish and wildlife test standards and network Non-regulatory disease reporting accountability • lack of widely available validated diagnostic testing that can be utilized for both surveillance and response Disease Baseline Interface disease transmission critical points Knowledge Gaps Long-term monitoring Environmental persistence Basic data Reference genomes for inverts.
-Challenges •Study Design • Unified probabilistic sample design surveillance and Gaps in Standardized laboratory testing Science Robust accounting of uncertainty from lab to field Ability to test lab verified treatment in the field Understanding variability of progression in species and individuals Which uncertainty most important to address Disease Biology • Establishment of historical or baseline data Transmission thresholds Population impacts of disease contribution of environmental to disease dynamics population level inferences of disease Field test development/live test development Forecasts of diseases that are likely to emerge in N.A. in the future particularly non-indigenous pathogens
+Research interest in non-game populations limited focus on proactive measures/what is most effective • more focus on prevention rather than reaction to problem/disease outbreak • 3 C's - Collaborative databases to capture current knowledge Communication, • Coordination each time a new disease emerges in a new Collaboration, species there is a tendency to reinvent the wheel Cooperation Communication between agencies • non-regulatory disease reporting accountability Management listening to science and vice versa Professional Standardized lab Diagnostic Consistency w/testing methods Infrastructure • Updates to testing methods-keeping up with new technology • Fish and wildlife test standards and network Non-regulatory disease reporting accountability • lack of widely available validated diagnostic testing that can be utilized for both surveillance and response Disease Baseline Interface disease transmission critical points Knowledge Gaps Long-term monitoring Environmental persistence Basic data Reference genomes for inverts.
+Challenges Study Design • Unified probabilistic sample design surveillance and Gaps in Standardized laboratory testing Science Robust accounting of uncertainty from lab to field Ability to test lab verified treatment in the field Understanding variability of progression in species and individuals Which uncertainty most important to address Disease Biology • Establishment of historical or baseline data Transmission thresholds Population impacts of disease contribution of environmental to disease dynamics population level inferences of disease Field test development/live test development Forecasts of diseases that are likely to emerge in N.A. in the future particularly non-indigenous pathogens

 research in human social aspects of disease spread

-• Funding Funding for innovative pilot projects that may be viewed as out
+• Funding • Funding for innovative pilot projects that may be viewed as out

-• runding • Funding for innovative process that may be viewed as out of the mainstream
+of the mainstream

 Secure funding for long-term, established research programs

-• Digagga Immagta

-• Disease Impacts to Humans Zoonotic potentials of disease
+Disease Impacts Zoonotic potentials of disease

 to Humans Research into economic impacts of disease

 Research into human social aspects of disease spread

 • Human • Overall acceptance to discredit science if you don't like the

 Dimensions answer

 science sometimes competitive environment vs. collaboration

 among bureaus and/or PIs

 Topic Theme Lessons learned

-Challenges/ • Funding Lack of funding
+Challenges/ • Funding • Lack of funding

 Gaps in Competing needs for funding

-Manage- Money
+Manage- • Money

-ment Large scale funding for direct management research
+ment • Large scale funding for direct management research

-No support for preventive medicine
+• No support for preventive medicine

 Politics Politics over science

 • Shifts in management towards public use and away from

 conservation

 Education of legislators/policy-makers

-Political power from stakeholders w/opposing views
+• Political power from stakeholders w/opposing views

-Political and public resistance to appropriate mgm't actions
+• Political and public resistance to appropriate mgm't actions

 Bureaucratic • Authority ; who is the point person/team role of agencies

 Impediments "red permitting obstacles to management actions

 tape" • Ability to respond rapidly; lots of approvals for management

 actions

-Entrenched ideas and beliefs
+• Entrenched ideas and beliefs

 Public buy-in Communicating effectively with the public

 and education about Public buy-in

 wildlife health

-issues

-Cultural Inertia Stuck to old
+Cultural Inortia Stuck to old

-Lack of risk tolerance
+• Cultural mertia Look of risk tolerance

-Need more
+Lack of fisk tolefance

 Collaboration discussion w/ researchers and managers

 Apprehensiveness to share data

-Proactive instead of reactive thinking
+Apprenensiveness to share data Droactive instead of reactive thinking

+• Floactive instead of reactive ininking